solarcaratuva/solarcaratuva.github.io/README.md

 # Solar Car Wiki Source Code

-This repo contains the source code from which the wiki is generated.
+This repository contains the source code from which the wiki is generated.

 **[https://solarcaratuva.github.io/](https://solarcaratuva.github.io/)**